 Executive Vice President & Chief Operating Officer

-Jeff Sanders is MMC's Executive Vice President and Chief Operating Officer, responsible for day-to-day operations of the hospital.
+Jeff Sanders is Maine Medical Center's Executive Vice President and Chief Operating Officer, responsible for day-to-day operations of the hospital.
 He serves as a key strategic advisor to the President and CEO, other senior executives, and physician leaders.
 Jeff plays a critical role in the effective collaboration and integration with physicians, developing strong relationships and initiatives aimed at strengthening market presence and integrating services and practice sites.
 Before joining MMC, Jeff was the operating officer at Intermountain Medical Center in Murray, Utah, where he oversaw cardiovascular services, imaging services, sleep services, hyperbaric medicine, surgical services, transplant services, and medical research.
 Prior to his role at the flagship of Intermountain Healthcare, he was at McKay-Dee Hospital in Ogden, Utah, in charge of a number of programs including surgery, critical care, rehabilitation, laboratory services, information systems, and behavioral medicine.
 Jeff also played a key role in Intermountain Healthcare's partnership with GE Healthcare, leading numerous projects as part of the development of an integrated electronic medical record.

 Peter W. Bates, M.D.

-Senior Vice President of Medical & Academic Affairs
+Senior Vice President of Academic Affairs and Chief Academic Officer